 Quarterly Coalition Meetings

 Immunize Oregon coalition meetings provide a place to discuss current immunization topics.
 The coalition meetings are open to the public.
-There will be no January 2015 meeting.
-Meeting agendas and RSVP information will be available online a few weeks prior to the meeting date.
+Our next coalition meeting is on Tuesday, July 28th at the Portland State Office Building.
+Meeting agenda and RSVP information will be available a few weeks before each meeting.
 Learn more

 Oregon Flu Summit